 • Motivating and encouraging them

 A key personal trainer duty is to monitor your client’s progress.
-This allows both you and your client to see whether the programme is working for them and whether you need to make any changes.
+This can show the effectiveness of their workout programme or signal that changes need to be made.

-There are many ways to monitor progress, from writing things down on paper to inputting data into an app.
-You can also monitor your client’s or your own progress through apps and software.
+There are many ways to conduct personal training progress reports, from writing things down on paper to inputting data into an app.
+You just need to find the method that works best for you and your clients.

 – – – – –